zfaustk/KHGraphDB/docs/performance.md

   lease.
 Concurrent clients are readers, not a lock manager.

+What it already points at:

+- `commit+1` is still dominated by rewriting meta and `fsync`, not by the delta.
+Meta should tail, like the log.
+See `docs/next.md`.
+- A MATCH that only reads should not clone the arena. `query::run` is `&mut` because
+  CREATE shares the walk.
+- Memory `Tx` still clones.
+Inverse of a touch is the next cut, not a lock manager.

 A 200-vertex chain (2014, C#) still lives in `csharp/`.
 It is a unit test, not evidence.